 Every church comes to that important moment in their growth where they begin hiring staff.
 When a church is small, a bad hire can severely handicap your ministry.
 But regardless of your church’s size, you never want to make a bad hire, which, honestly, is nearly impossible to completely avoid.
+That’s why you need a list of ministry interview questions.
 No matter how many layers there are in your hiring process, and no matter how many assessments you do, there’s always a gamble when hiring new staff.

 7 Types of Ministry Interview Questions